Delaware River Port Authority, PATCO’s Lindenwold Shop and Office Improvements

 In addition, Burns evaluated the rail maintenance shop’s work area, service pits, turntables, embedded track, posted rail, track pedestals and pit drains for proposed repairs and rehabilitation.

 Shop and headquarters design elements envision more open floor plans, renovated and expanded workplace and common areas, and new shared welfare spaces such as kitchenettes and break rooms.
-Corresponding proposed structural modifications include:
+Corresponding structural modifications included:

 - Second-floor expansions over the open spaces,